carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/config_file/README.md

 ## C. What's next

-Now, you have some NAS Backends & some storage classes configured.
+Now, you have some NAS backends & some storage classes configured.
 You can proceed to the creation of an NFS based stateful application:
 - [Deploy your first app with File storage](../file_app)

 or stay on the dev cluster to...